JulienBernard3383279/pico-rectangle/README.md

 - Y to GP22 (pin 29)
 - B to GP26 (pin 31)
 - R to GP27 (pin 32)
-- Ground to pins 33 and 38 (i.e 33 and 38 should be connected)
+- Ground to pins 33 and 38 (i.e connect pin 33 to 38 together, then connect them to the console grounds and to your daisy chains of switch ground pins)
-- One pin of every switch to ground (the other pin being the signal)
 - Gamecube data line to GP 28 (pin 34)
 - 3.3V to VSYS (pin 39)
 - Don't connect your 5V input